Don’t leave your garden boxes and pots empty during the cold season: many plants will let you landscape your balcony with plants in winter.

 To add spots of color, try planting winter heather, the most hardy of all flower plants, and also berry shrubs such as American wintergreen, skimmia or holly.
 Take note that skimmia must be brought indoors if temperatures drop below 40°F (5°C).

 Either purchase your holly with berries (female specimen) or buy a self-pollinating one like ‘JC van Tol’ or ‘Alaska’ to ensure you’ll have fruits.
+For the American SouthEast, why not go for dwarf yaupon holly which is native to the area?

 Proper growing conditions

 Select plastic for your pots and garden boxes, it has the advantage of not deteriorating when it freezes.
 You can hide the plastic with wooden boxes.
 Provide for a depth of at least 16 inches (40 cm) for small shrubs.
+Shown here, pernettya with frosty leaves.

 Plant very densely (the plants aren’t in their vegetation phase), in special balcony plant soil mix.
 Remember to layer along the bottom of the pot something for drainage (clay pebbles and garden textiles) because stagnant water and cold is not a good pair.
 Similarly, slide a separator between your pot arrangements and the floor, to isolate them from the cold and avoid having them wallow in puddles in case of rain.